 2. Find a co-presenter that has industry influence

 - Guest: person who is positioned as an expert and responds to questions

-A successful strategy is inviting guests who have industry influence or better yet, their own lists of contacts.
+A successful strategy is inviting guests who have industry influence or, better yet, their own lists of contacts.
 By co-branding your webinars with a guest (this could be a vendor partner or industry thought leader), that guest will be incentivized to invite their contacts to attend the webinar.
-This is huge for you because it introduces a flow of new contacts (i.e. leads) to add to your database.
+This is huge for you because it introduces new contacts (i.e. leads) to add to your database.

 3. Use GoToWebinar and integrate it with your marketing automation system